Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Stability Condition

 \end{thm} \begin{proof} The sufficient condition \eqref{eq:stability} is derived in two steps: 1) the construction of a stationary and deterministic scheduling policy and 2) the proof of the condition under which the constructed policy leads to a bounded average cost.
 Since a plant with $\rho(\mathbf{A}_i)<1$ does not need any communication resources for stabilization, in the following, we only focus on the unstable plants in $\bar{\mathcal{F}}\neq \emptyset$.

 We construct a multi-frequency persistent scheduling policy: the unstable plants are grouped into $M$ sets $\mathcal{F}_1,\dots,\mathcal{F}_M$, corresponding to the $M$ frequencies.
 In each frequency, the controller schedules the uplink of the first plant, say plant $i$, persistently until success.
 It then persistently schedules the downlink until success, and waits for $v_i-1$ steps for applying all the control commands in the actuator's buffer.
-It then schedules the uplink of the second plant and so on and so forth.
+It then schedules the uplink of the second plant, and so forth.
 This procedure is repeated ad-infinitum.
-The reason we choose such a policy is because of its tractability and the tightness of the sufficient stability condition that we will derive.
-The detailed proof is included in~Appendix~A. \end{proof}
+We choose such a policy because of its tractability and the tightness of the sufficient stability condition that we will derive.
+The detailed proof is included in~\cite{liu2021DRL}. \end{proof}

+Theorem~\ref{theory:stability} establishes that, once condition \eqref{eq:stability} is satisfied, there exists at least one stationary and deterministic scheduling protocol that guarantees mean-square stability of all plants.
+This does not imply that any arbitrary protocol will stabilize the system; rather, condition \eqref{eq:stability} ensures the existence of a suitable policy—such as the multi-frequency persistent scheduling approach we construct in the proof.

 \begin{exmp} Consider a WNCS with $N=3$ and $M=2$, and $\rho^2(\mathbf{A}_i)\geq 1, i=1,2,3$.
 The packet error probabilities are $\bar{\xi}^s_{1,1}=0.1$, $\bar{\xi}^c_{1,1}=0.3$, $\bar{\xi}^s_{1,2}=0.2$, $\bar{\xi}^c_{1,2}=0.1$, $\bar{\xi}^s_{1,3}=0.2$, $\bar{\xi}^c_{1,3}=0.4$, $\bar{\xi}^s_{2,1}=0.1$, $\bar{\xi}^c_{2,1}=0.3$, $\bar{\xi}^s_{2,2}=0.2$, $\bar{\xi}^c_{2,2}=0.1$, $\bar{\xi}^s_{2,3}=0.2$, $\bar{\xi}^c_{2,3}=0.4$.
 There are eight plant-grouping schemes at the two frequencies $(\mathcal{F}_1,\mathcal{F}_2)$, i.e., $(\{1,2,3\},\emptyset)$, $(\{1,2\},\{3\})$, $(\{1\},\{2,3\})$, $(\{2,3\},\{1\})$, $(\{2\},\{1,3\})$, $(\{3\},\{1,2\})$, $(\{1,3\},\{2\})$ and $(\emptyset, \{1,2,3\})$.
 If $\rho^2(\mathbf{A}_1) =3$, $\rho^2(\mathbf{A}_2) =2$ and $\rho^2(\mathbf{A}_3) =1$, the stability condition is satisfied as $\kappa= 0.9<1$; if $\rho^2(\mathbf{A}_1) =1$, $\rho^2(\mathbf{A}_2) =2$ and $\rho^2(\mathbf{A}_3) =3$, the condition is unsatisfied as $\kappa= 1.2>1$. \end{exmp}